LLNL/protlib-designer/README.md

     where $w$ is the wild-type sequence, and $p(x_i = a_j | w)$ is the probability of the mutant residue $a_j$ at position $i$ given the wild-type sequence $w$ as estimated by a Protein Language Model (PLM) or an Inverse Folding model (or any other deep learning model).
 For example, in [Antibody Library Design by Seeding Linear Programming with Inverse Folding and Protein Language Models](https://www.biorxiv.org/content/10.1101/2024.11.03.621763v1), we used the scores computed by the [ProtBert](https://pubmed.ncbi.nlm.nih.gov/34232869/) and [AntiFold](https://arxiv.org/abs/2405.03370) models.

+## Contributing

+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Citing This Work